Seagate/cortx-motr/doc/dev/ldrr2/usecases/combined-task-list.rst

 From Shankar
 ------------

-:id: [t.hw-10.1]
+:id: [t.support-different-drive]
-:name:
-:author:
+:name: Benchmark and tune performance with different drive types
-:detail: Any special handling for HAMR or SMR drive needs to ne enabled in PODS or 5u84
+:detail: Different drive type can give different performance.
+Running standard benchmark workload profile and checking if there is any deviation from reference drives and capacity sizes.
+Check for any special handling for HAMR or SMR drive needs to ne enabled in PODS or 5u84
-:justification:
-:component: Motr
+:justification: Analyzing impact on performance will help in drive selection.
+:component: motr, Performance evaluation team
-:req:
+:req: HW-10
-:process:
+:process: Test suite for performance evaluation
 :depends:
-:resources:

 ------

 :id: [t.hw-10.2]
-:name:
+:name: Handling Asssymetric Strorage Set in a Cluster
 :author:
-:detail: Handling Asssymetric Strorage Set Part of Cluster (Assuming enclosure in SS are symetric w.r.t capacity)
+:detail:  Enclosure in a Storage Set will be symetric w.r.t capacity (validate with PLM), but across storage set they can be assymetric.
+Check impact of this and add support for its handling in motr.
 :justification:
-:component: Motr
+:component: motr
-:req:
+:req: HW-10
 :process:
 :depends:
 :resources: